 You must check the covenants for the area that you intend to build in.
 Some covenants do have language that exclude “modular” homes.
 The intent of most of these clauses is to prohibit H.U.D. manufactured/mobile homes.
 We have been very successful in helping homebuyers educating architectural control committees about our houses and having the A.C.C. approve them.

 Questions About Buying Property

 Do you offer land for sale?

 While we do not offer land, we do work with a real estate broker that can assist in searches for available land via the M.L.S. system.

 What should I look for, or ask, when buying rural or mountain property?

 Where in relation to the building site is the electricity, phone lines and water?
 If a well is necessary, how deep have other wells in the area been?
-What have septic systems been costing in the area?
+What have septic systems costs been in the area?
 Who maintains the roads?